Penang National Park – Remote Beaches And Hiking Trails

 If you continue the walk for 30 more minutes, it will take you to Muka Head Lighthouse at the other end of the beach.

-When it comes to Muka Head Lighthouse, this is where your heart will definitely start working harder:
+When it comes to Muka Head Lighthouse, this is where your heart will definitely start working harder.

 Expect to spend an hour (or less) to and from this trail which involves overgrown stairs and an incline almost all the way up to the lighthouse (240m above sea) where you can get partial views of the sea.

+This also is not a loop trail, and you will be using the same route on the way back down to the beach.
 The way up is not easy for children or those who are unfit.
 There may also be fallen trunks to get over (or under).
+There are a total of 3 huts and when you have passed all 3, you are close to the top.

 • Route 1 Distance: 5.2km